Aurora Goldeneye

-The Aurora Goldeneye is a reconnaissance UAV under development in the United States during the first decade of the 21st century.
+The Aurora Goldeneye is a reconnaissance UAV under development in the United States of America during the first decade of the 21st century.
 It is a ducted fan design in roughly the same class as the Sikorsky Cypher II.
 This UAV was built under a DARPA contract and is apparently focused on covert or special forces operations.

 The Goldeneye is a "tail-sitter" or "pogo" machine that takes off and lands straight up.
 It is a stumpy-looking machine with four tailfins, each with landing gear on the fintip, and a wing that pivots, allowing it to be aligned with the aircraft centerline in cruise flight and at a right angle to the centerline in hover flight.

 The Goldeneye is built of graphite and fiberglass composites, and has a low radar, infrared, and acoustic signature.
 It is powered by a 28 kW (38 hp) Wankel-rotary engine from AV Engines Ltd in the UK.
 It has an autonomous flight control system with GPS-INS navigation.

-The Goldeneye can carry a small electo-optic sensor turret or other payload and features a radio datalink.
+The aircraft can carry a small electo-optic sensor turret or other payload and features a radio datalink.
 Apparently the DARPA specification mysteriously required that it be able to carry "two coke-can size payloads" that were not described further.
 Aurora is working on a half-scale version of the Goldeneye for commercial sales.

+The Goldeneye was initially developed and manufactured mainly by Aurora Flight Sciences, though later versions (i.e. the goldeneye 50 & 80) were developed by "Team Goldeneye", led by Aurora, in collaboration with Northrop Grumman, Signal Systems Corporation and General Dynamics Robotics Systems.